quantumlib/Stim/doc/python_api_reference_vDev.md

         gate_args: The sequence of numeric arguments parameterizing a gate.
 For noise gates this is their probabilities.
 For `OBSERVABLE_INCLUDE` instructions it's the index of the logical observable to affect.
+        tag: Defaults to "".
+A custom string attached to the instruction.
+For example, for a TICK instruction, this could a string specifying an amount of time which is used by custom code for adding noise to a circuit.
+In general, stim will attempt to propagate tags across circuit transformations but will otherwise completely ignore them.

     Examples:
         >>> import stim